 She also told a Guardian interviewer, "I wish I was dead already," while discussing the early deaths of Amy Winehouse and Kurt Cobain.
 This interview later gained steam when Del Rey claimed to never have said that, and been manipulated by the interviewer.
 The Guardian then released the audio.
 Francis Bean Cobain (daughter of Nirvana's Kurt Cobain) took the comment as an opportunity to call out Del Rey on Twitter writing, "I'll never know my father because he died young, and it becomes a desirable feat because people like you think it's 'cool.'
 Well, it's fucking not.
 Embrace life, because you only get one life.
 The people you mentioned wasted that life.
 Don't be one of those people.
 You're too talented to waste it away."

-But none of this controversy changes the fact that Ultraviolence is a better CD than Born To Die was, and that people will still buy it and listen to it.
+But none of this controversy changes the fact that Ultraviolence is a better album than Born To Die was, and that people bought it and listen to it.
 Ultraviolence is more rock-heavy than Del Rey's earlier work and built on a themes of desperation and loss.
 Even Pitchfork, who demolished her first album, gave Ultraviolence positive review, saying Lana Del Rey is "a pop music original full-stop, and there are not nearly enough of those around."
 Overall, Metacritic gives it an average score of 76, or "generally favorable," which is significantly higher than the 61 Born to Die received.

 The cult of Lana Del Rey did not just survive the controversy of inauthenticity, it thrived through it.
-Ultraviolence is on track to sell between 175,000 and 200,000 copies in its first week, which could land her in the #1 spot .
-But even if this album doesn't become a number one hit, or sell platinum, Lana Del Rey is not going anywhere soon.
+Ultraviolence is on track to sell between 175,000 and 200,000 copies in its first week, which landed her in the #1 spot.
+Lana Del Rey is not going anywhere soon.